zupzup/blog/k8s-rabbitmq-cluster/post.md

 This means more synchronization work, which has a performance tax, but there are also other settings for queue mirroring and you should take the one suiting your needs the best.

 Next up, we define ports and resource limits, which is not that interesting, but then we define the `livenessProbe` and the `readinessProbe`.
-There several ways to check, if a rabbitmq instance is healthy, or ready.
-In this case, we use a very lightweight approach of simply sending something on the `aliveness-test` queue, using a BasicAuth token (which we'll define further down) to do so.
+There several ways to check, if a rabbitmq instance is healthy, or ready, there is even a [detailed article](https://www.rabbitmq.com/monitoring.html#health-checks) about the topic.
+In this case, we use the [recommended](https://github.com/rabbitmq/rabbitmq-peer-discovery-k8s/blob/master/examples/minikube/statefulset.yaml#L54) approach using `rabbitmq-diagnostics`.

 The advantage of this approach is that the impact on the rabbitmq instance is very little, whereas a full status query would take some time to fulfill.
 The disadvantage is of course, that it's only a very basic test and there could be hidden issues, while sending to our test-queue would still work fine.
 Everything's a trade-off - this is a simple solution, but there are other, more sophisticated ways to do this I'm sure, which might fit your needs better.